-- the risk that we will not achieve the strategic benefits of the August 24, 2010 merger with Eclipsys Corporation (the "Eclipsys Merger"); - the possibility that the expected synergies and cost savings of the Eclipsys Merger will not be realized, or will not be realized within the expected time period; - unexpected requirements to achieve interoperability certification pursuant to the Health Information Technology for Economic and Clinical Health Act, with resulting increases in development and other costs for us; - the volume and timing of systems sales and installations, the length of sales cycles and the installation process and the possibility that our products will not achieve or sustain market acceptance; - the timing, cost and success or failure of new product and service introductions, development and product upgrade releases; - · competitive pressures including product offerings, pricing and promotional activities; - errors or similar problems in our software products; - the outcome of any legal proceeding that has been or may be instituted against us and others; - compliance obligations under existing laws, regulations and industry initiatives and future changes in laws or regulations in the healthcare industry, including possible regulation of our software by the U.S. Food and Drug Administration; - the possibility of product-related liabilities; - · our ability to attract and retain qualified personnel; - the implementation and speed of acceptance of the electronic record provisions of the American Recovery and Reinvestment Act of 2009, as well as elements of the Patient Protection and Affordable Care Act (aka health reform) which pertains to healthcare IT adoption; - maintaining our intellectual property rights and litigation involving intellectual property rights; - · legislative, regulatory and economic developments; - risks related to third-party suppliers and our ability to obtain, use or successfully integrate third-party licensed technology; - breach of our security by third parties; and - · those factors discussed in "Risk Factors" in our periodic filings with the Securities and Exchange Commission (the "SEC").
+- the possibility that our current initiatives focused on product delivery, client experience, streamlining our cost structure, and financial performance may not be successful, which could result in customer attrition; - the impact of the realignment of our sales and services organization; - potential difficulties or delays in achieving platform and product integration and the connection and movement of data among hospitals, physicians, patients and others; - the risks that we will not achieve the strategic benefits of the merger (the "Eclipsys Merger") with Eclipsys Corporation (Eclipsys) or our acquisition of dbMotion, Ltd. (dbMotion), or that the Allscripts products will not be integrated successfully with the Eclipsys and dbMotion products; - competition within the industries in which we operate, including the risk that existing clients will switch to products of competitors; - failure to maintain interoperability certification pursuant to the Health Information Technology for Economic and Clinical Health Act, with resulting increases in development and other costs for us and possibly putting us at a competitive disadvantage in the marketplace; - the volume and timing of systems sales and installations, the length of sales cycles and the installation process and the possibility that our products will not achieve or sustain market acceptance; - · the timing, cost and success or failure of new product and service introductions, development and product upgrade releases; - we may incur costs or customer losses relating to the standardization of our small office electronic health record and practice management systems that could adversely affect our results of operations; - competitive pressures including product offerings, pricing and promotional activities; - our ability to establish and maintain strategic relationships; - errors or similar problems in our software products or other product quality issues; - the outcome of any legal proceeding that has been or may be instituted against us and others; - compliance obligations under new and existing laws, regulations and industry initiatives, including new regulations relating to HIPAA/HITECH, increasing enforcement activity in respect of anti-bribery, fraud and abuse, privacy, and similar laws, and future changes in laws or regulations in the healthcare industry, including possible regulation of our software by the U.S. Food and Drug Administration; - the possibility of product-related liabilities; - our ability to attract and retain qualified personnel; - the continued implementation and ongoing acceptance of the electronic record provisions of the American Recovery and Reinvestment Act of 2009, as well as elements of the Patient Protection and Affordable Care Act (aka health reform) which pertain to healthcare IT adoption, including uncertainly related to changes in reimbursement methodology and the shift to pay-for-outcomes;

+- maintaining our intellectual property rights and litigation involving intellectual property rights; - legislative, regulatory and economic developments; - · risks related to third-party suppliers and our ability to obtain, use or successfully integrate third-party licensed technology; - breach of data security by third parties and unauthorized access to patient health information by third parties resulting in enforcement actions, fines and other litigation; and - · those factors discussed in "Risk Factors" in our periodic filings with the Securities and Exchange Commission (the "SEC").